fopelite/VerilogGuides/windows-scoop.md

-# Installing SystemVerilog using scoop
+# Installing SystemVerilog on Windows using scoop

+In this guide we'll show you, how to install all necessary tools for synthesing or simulating your SystemVerilog projects.

+If you don't want to install scoop, check out our [manual guide](windows-manual.md).

 ## Installing scoop